Tarzan's Greatest Adventure: Cast

-Production notes
+Production

 The Tarzan films had been produced by Sol Lesser since Tarzan Triumphs (1943).
 In April 1958, Lesser sold his company, including the rights to the Tarzan films, to Sy Weintraub for a reported $3.5 million.
 Gordon Scott had played Tarzan for the four previous films in the series under Lesser: Tarzan's Hidden Jungle (1955), Tarzan and the Lost Safari (1957), Tarzan and the Trappers (1958), and Tarzan's Fight for Life (1958).
 In July 1958, he announced he would not return as Tarzan, refusing to sign an exclusive contract.
 Weintraub said he would find a new Tarzan.

 In September 1958, Weintraub announced he had signed a two-picture deal with Paramount Pictures to make two Tarzan films.
 The films would be shot on location and the first one would be called Tarzan's World Adventure.
 They were still looking for an actor to replace Scott.
 In October, the producers announced Theodore B. Sillis had signed to direct.
-In November, Hedda Hopper reported that Weintraub, unable to find a new Tarzan, has signed a seven-year deal with Scott to play the role.
+In November, Hedda Hopper reported that Weintraub, unable to find a new Tarzan, had signed a seven-year deal with Scott to play the role.

 The producer decided to make a different style of film.
 Tarzan's Greatest Adventure would present a grittier, more realistic Tarzan.
 A loner who could be as savage as his opponents, but could also speak eloquently and politely to allies.
 Tarzan would also be made vulnerable and not as invincible as previous incarnations.
 "Tarzan has grown up," said Scott in 1959.
 "I speak clearly understandable, everyday English."
 He also said "Lesser saw Tarzan as part of a family unit, but if you read Burroughs' books, the bastard [Greystoke] really knew what to do.
 I always wanted to play it with some scars on me; he used to battle the bull apes, you know, and get a couple of lumps.
 I wanted to pursue that, but they wouldn't buy it.
 It may seem like a minor thing, but those minor things really add up."
 This vision of Tarzan heralded a new direction for the character and the series.
 He became more like the original Edgar Rice Burroughs creation (that is, articulate and intuitive) and even occasionally traveled abroad to make other wilderness regions safe—as in Tarzan Goes to India (1962) and Tarzan and the Valley of Gold (1966).